 Other methods of determining ovulation, such as serial ultrasounds to follow the development and ultimately the disappearance of a follicle and endometrial biopsy to document secretory changes in the endometrium are too expensive or invasive for routine diagnostic assessment of ovulation.

 If the progesterone concentration is <3 ng/mL, the patient is evaluated for causes of anovulation.
 The minimal work-up includes serum prolactin, thyrotropin (TSH), follicle-stimulating hormone (FSH), and assessment for polycystic ovary syndrome (PCOS).
 The etiology and diagnostic evaluation of anovulation are reviewed separately.
 (See "Etiology, diagnosis, and treatment of secondary amenorrhea".)

 Assessment of ovarian reserve — Diminished ovarian reserve can refer to diminished oocyte quality, oocyte quantity, or reproductive potential.
 The identification of diminished ovarian reserve is an increasingly important component of the initial infertility evaluation as patients are presenting for diagnostic evaluation later in their reproductive lifespan .
 However, there is no ideal test for assessing ovarian reserve.
-A number of screening tests are utilized, but no test is highly reliable for predicting pregnancy potential.
+A number of screening tests are utilized, but no single test is highly reliable for predicting pregnancy potential.
 Therefore, coordination of tests provides the best assessment.